natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 [^4]:
     You can set it by `set glsl-shader-opts heatmap/enabled=1`
     N = 1:Y, 2:maxRGB, 3:meanRGB (arithmetic), 4:meanRGB (geometric), 5: Intensity

+[^5]:
+    That the BT.2390 EETF designed for display transform,
+    To get the desired result, you need to set reference white to your monitor's peak white by `set glsl-shader-opts L_sdr=203`.
+    To adapt the black point, you need to set the contrast to your monitor's contrast by `set glsl-shader-opts CONTRAST_sdr=1000`.

 ### Crosstalk